-Keywords: Lung Adenocarcinoma (NSCLC) – Malignant Pleural Mesothelioma (MPM) – Multi Kinase Inhibitor (TKI) – Immune Checkpoint Inhibitors (ICIs) – Lenvatinib - Pembrolizumab
+Keywords: lung adenocarcinoma; NSCLC; malignant pleural mesothelioma; multikinase inhibitor; immune checkpoint inhibitor; lenvatinib; pembrolizumab

 1. Introduction

-Lung cancer remains the leading cause of cancer-related deaths in the United States and is a significant health care concern throughout the world [1].
+Lung cancer is the leading cause of cancer-related deaths in the United States and is a significant health care concern throughout the world [1].
 Non–small cell lung cancer (NSCLC) accounts for approximately 85% of all lung cancers.
-The natural history of NSCLC is often insidious with few if any symptoms until the disease is relatively widespread.
+The natural history of NSCLC is often insidious, with few if any symptoms until the disease is relatively widespread.
 Thus, most lung carcinomas are diagnosed at an advanced stage, resulting in a poor prognosis [2].
-Malignant pleural mesothelioma (MPM) is one of the oncologic pathologies expected to be on the rise in the upcoming 10-20 years, secondary to asbestos exposure in mid-late 20th century factory workers [3].
+Malignant pleural mesothelioma (MPM) is one of the oncologic pathologies expected to be on the rise in the upcoming 10–20 years, secondary to asbestos exposure in factory workers in the mid to late 20th century [3].
 Unfortunately, this diagnosis is not accompanied by a good prognosis [4].
 Even with current treatment schemes, overall and median survival rates are not promising.
-Mutational cues and patient background characteristics still do not have much say in directing therapy and predicting outcomes [5].
+Mutational cues and patient background characteristics have little influence in directing therapy and predicting outcomes [5].

 Pembrolizumab is a humanized IgG4 monoclonal antibody directed against the programmed cell death receptor -1 (PD-1), a major immune checkpoint receptor that regulates T-cell response.
 Pembrolizumab blocks PD-1 activity, thereby enhancing antitumor T-cell activity [6].
-Lenvatinib is a multi-targeted tyrosine kinase inhibitor of vascular endothelial growth factor receptors (VEGF) 1, 2 and 3, fibroblast growth factor receptors (FGFR) 1 through 4, platelet-derived growth factor receptor α (PDGFRα), RET, and KIT [7].
+Lenvatinib is a multitargeted tyrosine kinase inhibitor of vascular endothelial growth factor receptors 1, 2, and 3, fibroblast growth factor receptors 1–4, platelet-derived growth factor receptor α, RET, and KIT [7].

-In a phase II trial, the combination of pembrolizumab and lenvatinib achieved encouraging antitumor results with a manageable safety profile in patients with selected advanced solid tumors including non-small cell lung cancer (NSCLC)[8].
+In a phase 2 trial, the combination of pembrolizumab and lenvatinib achieved encouraging antitumor results with a manageable safety profile in patients with selected advanced solid tumors including NSCLC [8].
 The decision to combine these agents was based on the antitumor activity shown in preclinical data [9].

-To demonstrate the potential efficacy of the combination of immune checkpoint inhibitors and multi-kinase inhibitors, we report a series of five cases, four of metastatic NSCLC and one of MPM, that responded dramatically to the combination treatment of pembrolizumab and lenvatinib after progression to prior lines of therapy.
-To support clinical outcomes observed, we conducted in-vitro lab tests for four of the five patients to test the CD8+ T cells' sensitivity to pembrolizumab after exposure to lenvatinib.
-This test was obtained by measurement of the Interferon-gamma (IFN-g) secretion of CD8+ T cells using the A549 Cell-line (carcinoma cell line) as target cells [10].
-This technique was first used in the Ben Gurion University collaborated with the Weizmann Institute of Science using a syngeneic tumor target and CD8+ T cells.
+To show the potential efficacy of the combination of immune checkpoint inhibitors and multikinase inhibitors, we report a series of five cases, four of metastatic NSCLC and one of MPM, that responded dramatically to the combination treatment of pembrolizumab and lenvatinib after progression following prior lines of therapy.
+To support the clinical outcomes observed, we conducted in vitro laboratory tests for four of the five patients to test the CD8+ T cells' sensitivity to pembrolizumab after exposure to lenvatinib.
+This test was obtained by measurement of the interferon-gamma (IFN-γ) secretion of CD8+ T cells using the A549 cell line (carcinoma cell line) as target cells [10].
+This technique was first used at Ben-Gurion University in collaboration with the Weizmann Institute of Science, using a syngeneic tumor target and CD8+ T cells.

-We hope to further explore the combination of anti-PD-1 therapy and multi-kinase targeted therapy for different carcinoma treatments in the future.
+We hope to further explore the combination of anti-PD-1 therapy and multikinase targeted therapy for different carcinoma treatments in the future.

 2. Materials and Methods

-2.1 Patient's selection
+2.1 Patient Selection

 All five patients were selected to enter trials that were ongoing in our country.
 Unfortunately, they did not meet the inclusion criteria or had one of the exclusion criteria.
 Consequently, they received the treatments described from their health maintenances organization, private insurance, or donation.
-The trials are still ongoing and all the required regulatory and ethical permits were provided.
+The trials are still ongoing, and all the required regulatory and ethical permits were provided.

-2.2 Isolation and culturing of the patient's peripheral CD8+ T cells:
+2.2 Isolation and Culturing of the Patients’ Peripheral CD8+ T Cells